Who will teach the ASL courses this coming year (2020-21)?

 How will students be chosen for ASL 110 and 130?

 Do ASL courses count toward fulfillment of the Foreign Language Requirement (FLR)?

 Can a student with prior knowledge of ASL place at a higher level?

 Yes.
 Students who have prior knowledge of ASL may be placed in a higher-level course.
-They should contact the ASL Lector, Mikey Barrett, before the beginning of the term to set up an individual appointment.
+They should contact one of the ASL Lectors, Kristen Guynes and Casey Guynes, before the beginning of the term to set up an individual appointment.
 For more information, see the CLS page on language placement tests.